nikkijuk/vaadin-playground/vaadin8Guice/README.md

 Vaadin experiment with vaadin 8 guice add on

-This experminent contains previous experimennt with gradle-addon
+This experiment contains previous experimennt with gradle-addon

 # Why this repository exists

-Vaadin 8.2.0 has CDI support "almost" natively for Spring and CDI
+Vaadin 8.2.0 has DI support "almost" natively for Spring and CDI

 Vaadin 8.2.0 Guice support comes with vaadin guice addon

+Vaadin Guice support is fork of Spring support addon, but has possibly taken it's own direction

 https://vaadin.com/directory/component/guice-vaadin-integration